-- Learners must visit their peers' shops and use their hand-made bills and coins to purchase items. - 1.
+- Learners must visit their peers' shops and use their hand-made bills and coins to purchase items. - 3.
 Halfway through the activity, announce a sale in which learners must reduce the prices of items in their shop.
-Ask them to record their customers' purchases at different prices. - 1.
+Ask them to record their customers' purchases at different prices. - 4.
 Explain to learners: - In your market, there were two main players, the buyer and the seller.

-A person who buys items to use them is also called a consumer.
-A person who makes an item to sell is called a producer.

-- When a consumer wants an item and has enough money to buy it, it is called 'demand'. - 4.
-Learners should then discuss in groups: 15 mins - What was the demand for items at the original price? - What about after the sale? - Is there any relation between demand and price? - Do consumers want low or high prices?
-Why? - Do producers want low or high prices?
-Why? - What happens when there is too much supply? - What would you sell more of in these 2 scenarios normal times and in times of financial trauble?
+A person who buys items to use them is also called a consumer. - When a consumer wants an item and has enough money to buy it, it is called 'demand'. - 5.
+Learners should then discuss in groups: - What was the demand for items at the original price? - What about after the sale? - Is there any relation between demand and price? - What happens when there is too much supply?